AstrobioMike/NASA-GeneLab-working/Amplicon/Illumina/GL-DPPD-7104-A.md

-# Bioinformatics pipeline for Illumina amplicon sequencing data
+# Bioinformatics pipeline for amplicon Illumina sequencing data

-> **This page holds an overview and some example commands of how GeneLab processes Illumina amplicon datasets.
-Exact processing commands for specific datasets that have been released is available in this repository [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+> **This page holds an overview and instructions for how GeneLab processes Illumina amplicon datasets.
+Exact processing commands for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---

 **Date:** May 13, 2020
 **Revision:** A
-**Document Number:** GL-DPPD-7104
+**Document Number:** GL-DPPD-7104-A

 **Submitted by:**
-Michael D. Lee (GeneLab Analysis Team)
+Michael D. Lee (GeneLab Data Processing Team)

 **Approved by:**
 Sylvain Costes (GeneLab Project Manager)
 Samrawit Gebre (GeneLab Deputy Project Manager)
 Homer Fogle (GeneLab Data Processing Representative)
 Jonathan Galazka (GeneLab Project Scientist)